solid/process/README.md

 ### Reviewing proposals

-Candidate proposals to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/Roadmap), or [Supporting Documentation](https://github.com/solid/information/blob/master/documentation/documentation.md) submitted for review go through an editorial process before they are accepted.
-Candidate Proposals to change the Solid Specification, Solid Roadmap, or Supporting Documentation must be submitted for editorial review before they are accepted, along with the results of any votes taken.
+Candidate Proposals to change the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/roadmap), or [Supporting Documentation](editors.md#supporting-documentation) must be submitted for editorial review before they are accepted, along with the results of any votes taken.

 An Editor determines whether a Candidate Proposal includes a substantive change and marks it accordingly.
 If there is any disagreement among Editors, the Candidate Proposal will be automatically marked as including a substantive change.